Skip to content

 """

-Hook cancelling the subscription to changes in [`ydoc`][elva.provider.WebsocketProvider.ydoc].
+Hook cancelling the subscriptions to changes in [`ydoc`][elva.provider.WebsocketProvider.ydoc] and [`awareness`][elva.provider.WebsocketProvider.awareness],

 """